-The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2016, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
 Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:

-Mortality Rates (pre-retirement, post-retirement healthy, and disabled) Updated to a more current mortality table - RP-2014 projected to 2020 Retirement Rates Lowered retirement rates at older ages and extended final retirement age from 70 to 75 Withdrawal Rates Adjusted termination rates to better fit experience at each age and service year Disability Rates Lowered disability rates Salary Scale No change Discount Rate Decrease rate from 7.00% to 6.75%
+Mortality Rates (pre-retirement, post-retirement healthy, and disabled) Updated to PUB2010 public sector mortality tables.
+For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020.
+Retirement Rates Adjusted rates to better fit experience for Plan 1; set separate rates based on experience for Plan 2/Hybrid; changed final retirement age from 75 to 80 for all.
+Withdrawal Rates Adjusted rates to better fit experience at each age and service decrement through nine years of service.
+Disability Rates No change Salary Scale No change Discount Rate No change